storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

 > 📘 Note
 >
-> As the process is still experimental, we can expect iteration and fine tuning on the contents/formats of how the evidence should be submitted.
+> As the process is still experimental, we can expect iteration and fine-tuning on the contents/formats of how the evidence should be submitted.